BDXGaming/Nhplugin/README.md

 The only config option is fileName, which is the entry file for JS.
 Using load() in the js files (supported by nashorn) multiple scripts can be used.

 ## Dependencies
-Currently the plugin depends on Vault, ManagerAPI (Another of my plugins)
+Currently the plugin depends on Vault

 ## Future Support
 I do not have any fixed plans on supporting/improving this plugin.
 It is merely a project that I work on when I have free time.